taihim/timeseries-transformer/README.md

-# Research Project Attention
+# Timeseries classification with Transformers
-This is the repo for the research project on applying attention to timeseries modelling tasks.
+This is the repo for a time-series classification model based on the transformer architecture.